ceph/ceph/doc/rados/operations/health-checks.rst

 To silence the health check, raise the threshold by adjusting the ``mon_pg_warn_max_object_skew`` config option on the managers.

-The health check will be silenced for a specific pool only if ``pg_autoscale_mode`` is set to ``on``.
+The health check is silenced for a specific pool only if ``pg_autoscale_mode`` is set to ``on``.

 POOL_APP_NOT_ENABLED